Posted 15 July 2017 - 06:30 AM

 “Man is a political animal.
 A man who lives alone is either a Beast or a God” - Aristotle, Politics

-Capitalism is, in its most fundamental aspect, a social mechanism concerned with converting production capacity - or, perhaps more importantly, individual productivity - into a currency which may be used as a means of voluntary exchange, often directed for self-improvement.
+Capitalism is, in its most fundamental aspect, a social mechanism concerned with converting production capacity - or, perhaps more importantly, individual productivity - into a currency which may be used as a means of voluntary exchange.
 In essence, the economic aspect of freedom. - Me

 "For if there is more tragic a fool than the businessman who does not know that he is an exponent of Man's highest creative spirit - it is the artist who thinks that the businessman is his enemy."